 - Enabled more sports to be offered during Sports Week and more specifically trained coaches to support the school at this time

-Our Sports Leader is now being asked by our link Sports Leaders at High Schools to support other primary schools in how they can fully utilise their sports funding to get the best for the children in other schools.
+One of our Sports Leaders has been asked to support other primary schools in how they can fully utilise their sports funding to get the best for the children in other schools.